Allurisaijeswanthvarma/zomato-analysis/README.md

 Visualizations: The dashboard includes a variety of visualizations, including:
-Sales by city and restaurant and price range by cuisines (Clustered column chart and clustered bar chart), Count of restaurants by Country name (pie chart), Order analysis (tables and matrices),
+Sales by city and restaurant and price range by cuisines (Clustered column chart and clustered bar chart), Count of restaurants by Country name (pie chart), Order analysis (tables and matrices).

 DAX Measures: Complex calculations and business logic are implemented using DAX (Data Analysis Expressions) to create insightful metrics.